 Not paying attention to your investments.
 Your portfolio needs to be evaluated on a periodic basis or you could miss signals that it may be time to sell.
 You should reevaluate an investment when the company changes management, when the company is acquired by or merges with another company, when a strong competitor enters the market, or when several top executives sell large blocks of stock.
 This applies to mutual funds as well.
 Manager changes, a dramatic increase or decrease in assets under management, or a deviation from its stated style should all be red flags that cause you to evaluate whether it may be time to sell the fund.

 If you are uncomfortable reviewing your investments it may make sense for you to engage the services of a financial professional to take an independent third-party look at your portfolio.

-Please feel free to contact me with your investment and financial planning questions.
+Please feel free to contact me with your investing and financial planning questions.